SACRAMENTS AND RITES

 At All Souls' we reserve Baptisms, as far as possible, to the celebrations designated as especially appropriate for Baptism: the Easter Vigil, the Day of Pentecost, All Saints Day (or the Sunday after All Saints Day), the Feast of the Baptism of our Lord (the First Sunday after Epiphany), and during the bishop's visitation.

-If you are interested in baptism, please contact our Rector, the Rev. Joseph Dirbas, to schedule an appointment.
+If you are interested in baptism, please contact the church office to schedule an appointment.

 At All Souls' we offer Confirmation, Reception, and Reaffirmation of Baptismal Vows each and every time the bishop visits our parish.
 The weeks leading up to the bishop's visit will provide ample opportunity for preparation.
 Youth confirmation classes are offered which explore scripture, tradition, theology, ethics, and spirituality.
 Adult preparation usually takes the form of Sunday morning forums in which the history, tradition, and policy of the Episcopal Church are discussed.
-If you are interested in Confirmation, Reception, or Reaffirmation of Baptismal Vows, please schedule an appointment with the Rev. Joseph Dirbas or the Very Rev. James Carroll.
+If you are interested in Confirmation, Reception, or Reaffirmation of Baptismal Vows, please schedule an appointment with the church office.

 All Souls' is a beautiful venue for the blessing of your marriage and are generally reserved for members of this church community, their families and friends, and for those who living in the local area who intend to make All Souls' their church home.
 Weddings may also be performed for couples who are members of an Episcopal Church in another diocese.
 That said, exceptions can be made and we would be happy to consider your request.
 No weddings will be performed from Ash Wednesday through Easter unless under circumstances discussed with and approved by the Rector.